The Teaching of Reading @ St. Teresa’s

 In Year 5 and 6 children will become proficient readers with a good knowledge of different text types, authors, and poets.
 They will show a deeper understanding of what they read and will be encouraged to make preferences and explain their choices.

 At every age range children have access to a wide selection of independent reading books which are colour-banded and finely levelled.
 This ensures that books gradually progress in complexity of concepts, language structure, grammar and vocabulary.
 Children are assessed regularly and moved through the levels by staff.

 Once a child has reached the expected level for that particular year group they will then become a 'Rainbow Reader' for the rest of that year.
 They will then have access to a variety of age-appropriate non-levelled books by real authors.
 This ensures that children are reading broadly and widely whilst developing their understanding.

 Research shows that children who are read to at home and those who practice reading at home go on to become successful readers.
 It is therefore essential that parents allow children time to practice reading for a short while every day.
 Once children prefer to read silently it is still necessary for parents to discuss their child’s reading, ask questions and ensure understanding.
 All children will be provided with books and a reading journal which will be sent home daily.
 We require parents to hear their child read and sign in the journal at least five times a week.

 To support all children in developing a love of reading our school library holds many high quality books which children are allowed to borrow.
-If you would like more information on how the school library works, please click on the following link:

 The Teaching of Phonics at St. Teresa’s